Delegate audit · paid · v1.0

 Weeks 1–4

-Office manager stops manually confirming appointments.
-Saves 2.5 hours/week immediately.
+Office manager stops manually confirming next-day appointments.
+2.5 hours/week recovered immediately.
+Zero additional cost.

 Weeks 5–8